 This morning, you'll travel by local bus northwest to Zadar.
 For centuries Zadar was the capital city of Dalmatia, and the city's rich heritage is visible at every step.
 An important coastal town, the musical steps of the ‘Sea Organ’ on Zadar's waterfront express its important relationship with the sea.
 Trace marble streets through the Old Town and discover Roman ruins in amongst medieval churches.
 Enjoy some local food and drinks in a city that’s home to a vibrant café culture.
 Zadarsko pivo is a light beer with a very pleasant taste, just a little bit bitter, with a rich flavour.
 After, maybe treat yourself to a gourmet meal at a contemporary Croatian restaurant.
 Try njoki (lamb in red wine) with Dalmatian ham and rocket salad, or opt for the popular choice of fresh tuna carpaccio or a fillet in scampi sauce.
 Also try the famous liqueur, Maraskino, made from locally-grown maraschino cherries according to a centuries' old secret recipe.
 This unique drink was a favourite at European imperial and royal courts and has been produced in Zadar since 1821.
 (B)

-Head out of the city this morning for a special experience at the farm of the Benedictines of St. Mary.
-This order leads a secluded life, believing that working on the agricultural land brings them closer to God.
-During your visit, you'll taste some of the award-winning jams, liqueurs and juices produced in the monastery.
-Sample high-quality olive oils and wines with cheese and bread, then take a tour of the property.
-As you walk around the orchards, you'll learn about how the nuns live, the fruits grown on the grounds and how their products are produced.
+Head out of the city this morning for a special experience at a local winery in the hinterland of Zadar.
+Here, you’ll be welcomed by the winemakers and introduced to the region’s rich viticultural traditions.
+Enjoy a guided tasting of their wines, accompanied by delicious finger food, including local cheese, prosciutto and dried sausages.
+Then, take a leisurely walk through the vineyards, where you’ll learn about the grape varieties grown in the area and the production methods that give these wines their distinctive character.
 After some time to explore, you'll head back to Zadar in the afternoon, where you'll have free time.
 Maybe try the famous liqueur, Maraskino, made from the locally grown maraschino cherries.
 This unique drink was a favourite at European royal courts and has been produced in Zadar since 1821.
 (B)

 Continue to Croatia’s capital and largest city – Zagreb.
 Full of parks and squares, Zagreb is a laidback place, proud of its coffee culture and the perfect spot to wander.
 Follow your leader on an orientation walk when you arrive and then enjoy some free time for the rest of your time here.
 Maybe join one of the many free walking tours in the city and engage with a local here to learn about their daily life or browse the city’s stunning neo-baroque and gothic architecture.
 You could check out Tkalciceva Street’s lively social scene or head up Medvednica Mountain, where the views stretch as far as neighboring Slovenia on a clear day.
 To live like a local, maybe head to Zagreb’s open-air markets where you’ll find all kinds of fresh vegetables, nuts, honey and liqueurs.
 (B)